pwp-app/steam-emoji-downloader/Readme.md

 1: Get apng file data from ajax request (returns an arraybuffer).

-2: Use `apng-js` to parse a apng data.
+2: Using `apng-js` to parse a apng data.

-3: Use `gif.js` to make a gif by frames of apng.
+3: Using `gif.js` to make a gif by the frames of apng.

 ## Related Projects